 Waymarked walking trails criss-cross the park – passing scenic viewpoints, shelters and the many lakes.
 Walking routes can be planned for several hours or several days during the warmer months – staying in the refuges to reach the higher regions of the park.
 Some trails are wheelchair accessible, with limited paved routes for mountain bikers.

-The best time to visit Catalonia is when the wildflowers and fragrant herbs carpet the landscapes in May to early June.
+Visit when the wildflowers and fragrant herbs carpet the landscapes.

-Our cycling vacations in Catalonia travel guide reveals why Girona is could be coined the cycling capital of the world - and why so many professional cyclists relocate here.
+Our guide reveals why Catalonia could be the cycling capital of the world.

-When it comes to the blight of overtourism, Barcelona is one of the most seriously affected destinations in Europe, and the pushback from local residents has been intense.
+When it comes to the blight of overtourism, Barcelona is one of the most seriously affected destinations in Europe.

 If you’re looking to get away from it all, and a chance to see the real Spain, then stay at a countryside hotel in Catalonia.

-There are plenty of champions of responsible tourism in Catalonia, only fitting for a region that prides itself on local produce, regional identity, and a real connection with land and sea.
+This is a region that prides itself on local produce, regional identity, and a connection with land and sea.